 Robin Lovell-Badge obtained his PhD in Embryology at University College London in 1978 and established his independent laboratory at the MRC Mammalian Development Unit, University College, London, in 1982.
 In 1988 he moved to the National Institute for Medical Research (NIMR) becoming Head of Division in 1993 where he is currently a developmental biologist, geneticist and stem cell biologist.
 He is also an honorary Professor at University College London and a Distinguished Visiting Professor at the University of Hong Kong.
 Lovell-Badge has long-standing interests in the biology of stem cells, in how genes work in the context of development and how decisions of cell fate are made.
 Major themes of current work include sex determination, development of the nervous system and the biology of stem cells within the early embryo, the CNS and the pituitary.

 Jenny Machida received her BA summa cum laude from Yale University and her MBA from the University of California, Berkeley.
-Machida brings over 15 years of strategy, management consulting and business development experience to her role as Managing Director at IMB Development where she focuses on strategic advisory and planning work for client and partner companies and customer due diligence for prospective IMB investments.
-Prior to IMB Development, Machida co-founded and served as Chief Business Officer at the startup medical diagnostics company Sevident and was Associate Director of a research and advisory center at Columbia University focused on advancing diversity in higher education institutions.
+Machida brings over 15 years of strategy, management consulting and business development experience to her role as Deals Partner at PwC.
+Prior to working at PwC, Machida was Managing Director at IMB Development where she focused on strategic advisory and planning work for client and partner companies.
+She co-founded and served as Chief Business Officer at the startup medical diagnostics company Sevident and was Associate Director of a research and advisory center at Columbia University focused on advancing diversity in higher education institutions.
 She was a Principal at Booz & Company and a Principal and co-founder of the Healthcare and Diversity & Inclusion practice areas at Katzenbach Partners, advising large corporations on competitive strategy, organizational performance and leadership alignment.
 Past clients include General Motors, the Campbell Soup Company, Pfizer, Aetna and the City of Chicago.
 Machida serves as Board Chair for e&e Technical Consultants and Executive Vice President at Kerma Medical Products.